refact0r/alpine/README.md

 # alpine

-A startpage with weather and stock market widgets.
+A clean startpage with weather and stock market widgets.

 ## features
 - time and date